Greybeard Philosophy was born from two truths that took years to earn:

 You do not need to manage an organization to belong here.

-If you manage your time, your attention, your words, or your responses—you are already organizing a life.
+If you manage your time, your attention, your words, your appetites, or your responses — you are already stewarding a life.

 Where This Is Going